HiLab-git/DMSPS/readme.md

 The overall framework of DMSPS：
 ![overall](https://github.com/HiLab-git/DMSPS/blob/master/imgs/framework.png)

 ### Citation
+If you use this project in your research, please cite the following works:
 ```
 @article{han2024dmsps,
   title={DMSPS: Dynamically mixed soft pseudo-label supervision for scribble-supervised medical image segmentation},